Los Angeles Passenger Injury Lawyers

-If you or a loved one has been injured in a crash, call Novik & Stanley, A Professional Law Corporation, at (818) 305-6041 to schedule a FREE consultation.
+If you or a loved one has been injured in a crash, call Novik & Stanley, A Professional Law Corporation, at (818) 305-6041 to schedule a FREE consultation at our Encino office.
 We will answer all your questions, and go to work to get you started on the road to recovery.

 Who Can Passengers Sue After a Crash?

 It depends on the situation, and who was at fault.
 If two cars were involved, the passenger is best off filing a claim against both drivers’ insurance policies.
 If a child or family member is injured while a parent or sibling is driving a vehicle, the driver’s own auto insurance policy may cover the injuries.
 When a friend is driving and another friend is injured as a passenger, the passenger can file a claim against a friend’s auto insurance policy.
 This may have an impact on the relationships, but it’s more important for the passenger to get the money he or she needs to recover.

 Commercial vehicles, like school buses and airport shuttles, are frequently involved in collisions that result in passenger injuries.
 Those passengers should be covered by commercial insurance that is required in California - including for drivers using ridesharing apps like Uber and Lyft.
 The insurance coverage for ridesharing, and the process of filing claims against a common carrier like a bus, is complicated in these situation, so speaking to an L.A. car crash attorney right away is your best bet for getting fair compensation.